rejetto/hfs/config.md

 - `max_downloads` limit the number of concurrent downloads on the whole server.
 Default is unlimited.
 - `max_downloads_per_ip` limit the number of concurrent downloads for the same IP address.
 Default is unlimited.
 - `max_downloads_per_account` limit the number of concurrent downloads for each account.
 This is enforced only for connections that are logged in, and will override other similar settings.
 Default is unlimited.
+- `geo_enable` when enabled, country is determined for each request/connection.
+Necessary database will be downloaded every month (2MB).
+- `geo_allow` set true if `geo_list` should be treated as white-list, set false for black-list.
+Default will ignore the list.
+- `geo_list` list of country codes to be used as white-list or black-list.
+Default is empty.
+- `geo_allow_unknown` set false to disconnect connections for which country cannot be determined.
+Works only if `geo_allow` is set.
+Default is true.
 - `create-admin` special entry to quickly create an admin account.
 The value will be set as password.
 As soon as the account is created, this entry is removed.

 #### Virtual File System (VFS)